-5. Back off locking nut, unwind the stud and unscrew the retainer cap holding the exterior horizontal handle to the plywood, being careful that the handle does not fall from the backside of the plywood.
+5. Back off locking nut and unwind the stud, being careful that the handle does not fall from the backside of the plywood.
 Remove rubber bushing for re-use during installation to the door.

 C.R.
 Laurence Architectural Products Phone Orders (800) 421-6144 Fax Orders (800) 262-3299 crlaurence.com • crl-arch.com